phil-opp/blog_os/blog/content/edition-3/posts/03-screen-output/index.md

 ## `bootloader-x86_64-common`

 In version 0.11.x of the bootloader crate, each component is separate, unlike in 0.10.x where the bootloader was a huge monolith.
 This is fantastic as it means that a lot of the APIs that the bootloader uses behind the scenes are also free for kernels to use, including, of course, the logger.
-The set of APIs that the logger belongs to are in a crate called `bootloader-x86_64-common` which also contains some other useful abstractions that will come in handy later:
+The set of APIs that the logger belongs to are in a crate called `bootloader-x86_64-common` which also contains some other useful abstractions related to things like memory management that will come in handy later:

 ```toml
 # in Cargo.toml